ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - - - day planning.md

 w7d2 is quite challenging for students.
 Start at good pace from beginning.

-Mark bonus labs as "extra" in the students portal

 LAB "React IronContacts" is very challenging
 - offer students the possibility to work in pairs